 Maintaining Healthy Credit We need a track record of how you’ve managed credit before it can calculate a credit score.
 Typically, six months’ worth of activity will provide enough information to generate a score.
 As your credit history increases, your score might rise or fall based on how you pay your bills over time.

-Check your credit score regularly with Credit Report & Alerts, but don’t let minor fluctuations stress you out.
+Check your credit rating regularly with TU, but don’t let minor fluctuations stress you out.
 Your credit score is just a snapshot of how you’re managing your credit at a particular moment in time.
 Paying your bills on time, maintaining low balances and not taking on too much debt can help to rehabilitate your credit profile, resulting in a higher score.